Peacefulhat/ProgrammingIsFun/NoteBooks/WebDev/HTML/Structure of HTML document.md

-<span style="color:#00ff00;">There are no examples, if you are using this as note ,try googling thing,and try doing things on your own.</span>
+There are no examples, if you are using this as note ,try googling thing,and try doing things on your own.

 - While constructing your HTML document, you can use certain tags to establish its structure.